McDegens-DAO/McSwap/SECURITY.md

 Maintainers will respond to security incidents as fast as possible, and will keep you informed of our progress.

-The McSwap programs on Solana allow users to create OTC P2P contracts in a variety of token standards.
+The McSwap Programs on Solana allow users to create OTC P2P contracts in a variety of token standards.